MMiracleM/Predicting-Food-Additives-Impact-on-Health/README.md

 ## 1. Food_Addictives.ipynb

 ### Objective
 Analyze the food additives dataset to identify usage trends, common classifications, and distribution across categories.
+And then predict the healthly feeling

 ### Key Tasks
 - Load and inspect dataset
 - Clean missing values and remove duplicates
 - Explore additive features
 - Visualize top additives, categories, and classifications using bar charts and pie charts
+- Prediction of the healthy feeling using machine learning models

 ### Libraries Used
 - `pandas`